BerriJ/RcppClock/README.md

 }
 ```

-Nothing has to be changed with respect to your `clock` object.
+Nothing has to be changed with respect to your `timer` instance.
 The timings show that the OpenMP version is significantly faster (fib_body):

 ```r
       Name Milliseconds     SD Count